Canon's 2x Teleconverter put to the test on the Canon 5D IV and Panasonic GH4

 I have to say that from this Micro Four Thirds sensor, I was mightily impressed by the GH4 and the quality of footage I got compared to Canon's much larger sensor.

 If you think about it, the light had to travel through the 70-200mm lens, through the 2x Extender and then through the Metabones Speedbooster.
 That is a lot of glass but I am loving the footage from it.

 I feel that buying the Canon Extender Mark III was a good choice as I will be using it mainly for video.

 However, I am also pleased with the performance for stills on the 5D Mark IV but only at apertures of f11 and f16.

 I think I will do some more tests to see if I can get better results from other apertures but for now, I will stick with f11 and f16 for stills and not use it for video on the 5D Mark IV.

-As for the Panny GH4, I am a happy camper and will definitely be using this a fair bit for wildlife and sports and look forward to the next beach motocross here in Weymouth!
-I would happily use this set up with apertures between f5.6 and f16 which gives me more flexibility but I may need an ND or polariser filter at wider apertures.
+As for the Panny GH4, I am a happy camper.
+This will definitely be used this a fair bit for wildlife and sports and look forward to the next beach motocross here in Weymouth!
+I would happily use this set up with apertures between f5.6 and f16.
+These give me more flexibility but I may need an ND or polariser filter at wider apertures.